kahunam/wordpress-auto-alt-tags/README.md

 ### Common Issues

-**"Gemini API key not configured"**
+**"[Provider] API key not configured"**
-- Ensure your API key is properly set in wp-config.php or admin settings
+- Ensure your API key is properly set for the selected provider
+- Use the "Test Key" button to verify your API key works
+- Check that you've selected the correct provider in the dropdown

+**"API key not valid" (✗ Invalid feedback)**
+- Double-check your API key for typos
+- Verify the key has proper permissions for your selected provider
+- Ensure your provider account has sufficient credits/quota

 **"Failed to get image URL"**
 - Check that WordPress has generated thumbnails for your images
 - Run `wp media regenerate` to create missing thumbnails

 **"API request failed"**
-- Verify your API key is valid
+- Use the "Test Key" button to diagnose the specific issue
-- Check server has outbound HTTPS access
+- Check server has outbound HTTPS access to API endpoints
 - Enable debug mode to see detailed error messages
+- Verify your provider account has available credits

 **Processing stops unexpectedly**
 - Use WP-CLI for large batches to avoid browser timeouts
 - Check PHP memory and execution time limits
+- Try switching to a different AI provider if one is experiencing issues

 ### Debug Mode